-Even though the body generated an immune response to the original zoster virus infection, several years or decades after the initial infection, the adaptive immune response wanes, weakens, or disappears.
-Due to other unknown factors, possibly stress or other infections, the zoster virus “moves” along the nerve bundles and causes a secondary infection with much more serious consequences to the patient.
+Even though the body generated an immune response to the original zoster virus infection, several years or decades after the initial infection, the adaptive immune response against the virus wanes or disappears.
+Due to other unknown factors, possibly stress or other infections like COVID-19, the Varicella zoster virus “moves” along the nerve bundles and begins a secondary infection with much more serious consequences to the individual.

 This second infection is called herpes zoster, more commonly known as shingles.
 This infection usually happens when the patient is older than 50, although it can happen at any time, occasionally even in young adults.